brikis98/yevgeniy-brikman-homepage/_posts/2019-07-08-terraform-up-running-2nd-edition.md

 Today, I have two exciting announcements to share:

-1. We’ve updated the [Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.j3aj4mynb) blog post series all the way through Terraform 0.12!
+1. We've updated the [Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.j3aj4mynb) blog post series all the way through Terraform 0.12!
 1. The [Early Release of the 2nd edition of Terraform: Up &